philkleer/typst-modern-acad-cv/lib.typ

   // Arguments:
   //   - auths: A list of authors to be formatted.
   //   - max_count: Maximum number of authors to display before using "et al."
-  //   - me: The author's name to be highlighted, if applicable. let format_authors(auths, max_count, me) = {
+  //   - me: The author's name to be highlighted, if applicable as content let format_authors(auths, max_count, me) = {
     // Initialize an empty list to hold the formatted authors. let formatted_authors = ()